-We all remember the classic hula hoop, you probably swirled it around your hips every recess and lunch during primary school.
+We all remember the classic weighted hula hoop, you probably swirled it around your hips every recess and lunch during primary school.
 If you are now suffering from major nostalgia then the good news is these retro toys are making a huge comeback as weighted exercise hoops!
 In today's article, we go over these new fitness wonders and explore exactly how a weighted hula hoop helps you lose weight.

-Is Hula Hooping Exercise?
+Is Weighted Hula Hooping Exercise?

-You might be wondering, is hula hooping really exercise?
+You might be wondering, is weighted hula hooping really exercise?
 The short answer is yes!
-Multiple studies from top universities as well as elite personal trainers all vouch for the fact that hula hooping helps to burn calories, mostly targeting the hips, waist and tummy region.
-30 minutes of smart hooping exert the same level of energy as high-intensity exercises, such as boxing, salsa dancing & jogging.
+Multiple studies from top universities as well as elite personal trainers all vouch for the fact that weighted hula hooping helps to burn calories, mostly targeting the hips, waist and tummy region.
+30 minutes of weighted hooping exert the same level of energy as high-intensity exercises, such as boxing, salsa dancing & jogging.

 A big reason for hooping being such an effective aerobic exercise is the fact you're always moving!
 In order to keep the hoop in motion, the hips & core are consistently active, burning fat and toning muscle.

 If you're looking for a fun aerobic exercise then you can't look past a heavy hula hoop.
 Its design increases heart rate much to the safe effect of dancing, jogging or other cardio-based sports.
 Unlike other exercises and sports, weighted hooping is a low impact activity.
 This is due to minimal stress and pressure on joints such as knees, ankles and hips, in fact, there is such little impact on joints & muscles that its is suitable for nearly all ages including children.